Generic selectors

 A student smiling while drawing a picture.

-Students develop foundational skills to create art and think critically in discussing it.
+In Lower School Arts, a focus on pacing and planning lets a child’s creativity unfold over several class periods.
+From teacher-directed, step-by-step activities to open-ended explorations, students develop foundational skills to create art and think critically in discussing it.
 They work with various mediums and explore different elements of design such as point, line, form, movement, space, color, pattern, and texture.
 Students also dive into art history, studying and discussing the life and work of a particular artist that might inspire the creation of their own work.

 Playing to Their Passions